bacontime/blog-mirror/art/isomorphic.md

 To that end, this page enumerates the ways to place musical notes into a hexagonal grid, such that the resulting grid is *isomorphic*, which in this context means that the musical interval between adjacent keys is consistent across the grid.

+After taking into account a few constraints and equivalencies, then there are 10 distinct types isomorphic hexagonal musical keyboards.

 Don't worry;
 This isn't just a list of mathematical vectors.
 I've also included plenty of links to videos of people playing strange instruments which illustrate these layouts.